oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-operators/using-the-operator/using-helm.md

 This property is required.

-Example 1: In the configuration below, the operator will monitor the `default` Kubernetes namespace:
+Example 1: In the configuration below, the operator will monitor the `default` Kubernetes Namespace:
 ```
 domainNamespaces:
 - "default"